 Tsunami is derived from the Japanese word i.e. Harbour Wave.
 It is also called Tidal Wave.

-Tsunami is the series of large waves caused by the displacement of the large volume of water due to the earthquake in an ocean or lakes, the volcanic eruption in sea or oceans and many more.
+A tsunami is a series of large waves caused by the displacement of a large volume of water due to the earthquake in an ocean or lake, the volcanic eruption in the sea or oceans, and many more.